 join a tour and see the puffins in iceland

-1. The best times to visit Iceland to see puffins remain the periods between May to mid-August.
+1. The best times to visit Iceland to see Iceland puffins are the periods between May and mid-August.
 This is due to the puffin breeding season being between late April to early September, and the largest concentrations of birds being in these periods.

 1. To see a puffin, you have to be extra stealthy and careful so you don’t scare away the birds.
 This might involve having to crawl on your stomach around the nests, and although this might seem odd, it also carries the added advantage of being less likely to slip on a rock and fall around the edge of the cliffs.